 SPI Energy is a Chinese energy firm, and it unveiled a prototype version of this Edison Future EF1-T electric truck at the Los Angeles Auto Show in November 2021, where it also began taking customer reservations.

-We’re not sure how many people took them up on the opportunity, but the plan is to sell the EF1-T in Standard single-motor, Premium two-motor and Super three-motor versions.
+We’re not sure how many people took them up on the opportunity, and there are still quite a few crucial ‘TBCs’ on the company website.
+The plan still seems to be to sell the EF1-T in Standard single-motor, Premium two-motor and Super three-motor versions.
 Claimed power output is 400hp, 690hp and 816hp, respectively, with 0-60mph in 6.5, 4.5 and 3.9 seconds.
 Driving range is reckoned to be up to 450 miles per charge.

 The Edison Future has another trick feature, though – a folding load cover packed with solar panels that can help keep the batteries topped up.
 This ‘solar mosaic’ technology will provide a ‘stunning visual signature’ apparently, and 25-35 miles of extra range.
 In addition to the pickup, there’s also an EF1-V off-road van based on the same platform.